knpuniversity/symfony/knpu/first-page.md

 Now re-create `GenusController`.
 This time it fills in the namespace for me.
 If namespaces are new to you, welcome!
 Take a break and watch our [PHP Namespaces Tutorial](http://knpuniversity.com/namespaces).
 The most important thing is that the namespace *must* match the directory structure.
-If it doesnt, Symfony won't be able to find the class.
+If it doesn't, Symfony won't be able to find the class.
 By setting the sources root, PhpStorm is able tok guess the namespace.
 And that saves us precious time.

 ### Controller and Route